What are sinus lifts?

 Bone grafting material for sinus lift procedures is sourced from either your own body (often the chin or another part of the jaw), a donor source (from a tissue bank), or another species (such as a bovine).
 Synthetic materials may also be used to fortify the jawbone during a sinus lift.
 Our Premier Periodontics specialists can help you determine the best bone graft material for your sinus lift.

 Is sinus floor lift surgery uncomfortable?

 Our team is dedicated to helping you feel as comfortable as possible during sinus lift surgery.
 Local anesthesia will be administered before the surgery to help numb the area.
 Sedation dentistry services may also be provided to help ensure you feel relaxed and at ease throughout your visit.
 If you are in need of a dental sinus lift, our Bellevue, WA periodontal team can provide further information on what to expect throughout the treatment process.

 How long is the recovery process after sinus lift surgery?

 Most patients begin to feel normal after about 1 – 2 weeks following sinus lift surgery.
 Swelling in the mouth and face may last for several days, but this can often be minimized with ice packs.
 You will likely be advised to avoid blowing your nose, drinking through a straw, smoking, and other activities for one or more weeks.
 Specific and detailed aftercare instructions will be provided to you by our periodontal team.

 Dental implants are an excellent way to replace missing teeth in the mouth.
-If you have lost upper back teeth, however, a sinus lift procedure from Premier Periodontics can provide the bony support your implants need to serve your smile over the long term.
-Our periodontists are proud to offer dental sinus lifts to Bellevue, WA and Seattle-area patients.
-We invite you to call our practice to schedule an appointment with one of our exceptional periodontal specialists.
+If you have lost upper back teeth, a sinus lift procedure from Premier Periodontics can provide the bony support your implants need to serve your smile over the long term.
+Our periodontists proudly offer dental sinus lifts to Bellevue, WA and Seattle-area patients.
+We invite you to call our practice to schedule an appointment with one of our experienced periodontal specialists.